Arranging a Funeral or Cremation Service in Indiana

 What should you do if you have a complaint about funeral services or products you have purchased?

-If you have a complaint or grievance about funeral or cremation services or products that you have purchased from a licensed funeral business in Indiana, you can make a written complaint to the State Board of Funeral Directors.
+Suppose you have a complaint or grievance about funeral or cremation services or products purchased from a licensed funeral business in Indiana.
+In that case, you can write a complaint to the State Board of Funeral Directors.
 They will investigate your complaint and take action as appropriate.

 State Board of Funeral and Cemetery Service